datamesh-governance/datamesh-governance.com/README.md

 ## Guiding Values

-The following proposed guiding values are based on the guiding values, described by Zhamak Dehghani in her book in chapter 5.

-- Minimize global decisions
+Guiding values are the fundamental beliefs we agree on when implementing data mesh governance.
+They guide us to make the right choices and give justification for our decisions.

+- Focus on usage
-- Optimize for generalist majority
+- Optimize experience for generalist majority
 - Embrace bounded contexts
 - Standardize for interoperability
 - Enforce consistent security
 - Design for automation

 ## Operating Model